pkopriv2/bashum/README.md

 * *run*           - Runs an executable under the current bashum project.
 * *search*        - Searches the list of remote repositories for bashums to install.
 * *show*          - Shows a detailed view of a bashum pacage, a .bashum file or a remote file.
+* *site build*    - Builds the site in the current working directory (outputs to ./target)
+* *site deploy*   - Builds and deploys the site to a remote repository
 * *test*          - Runs a subset of tests for the project.

 # Dependencies